 This post will show you how to build and deploy a voice-activated app on Google Cloud in 10 minutes.
-It responds to your commands and plays personalized music if you ask!
-Not a bad way to play on someone’s birthday, eh?
+The app will respond to your voice command and even play a piece of pre-defined music for you!
+Not a bad way to celebrate someone’s birthday eh? :-)

 Create a New Project on Google Actions Console

 The app is built on Google Cloud using Google Actions and Dialogflow.
-If you don’t have a Google Actions account, click here to create a new one.
+If you don’t have a Google Actions account yet, click here to create a new one.
 It’s free.

-When the account is created, go ahead and create a new project.
-Google Actions allows you to add Actions support to existing GCP projects, but we will create a new one to keep it simple.
+When the account is ready, go ahead and create a new project.
+Google Actions allows you to add Actions to any existing GCP projects, but we will create being creating a new project for simplicity.

 Specify a Catchy Name for Your App

 Go to the project dashboard, click on “Quick setup” followed by “Decide how your action is invoked” and put the app name here.
-It may reject the name if it’s too common or ambiguous, e.g. “Hello” is probably not a good choice here.
+It may reject your phrase name if it’s considered too common or ambiguous, e.g. “Hello” is not a good choice here.

 Add Actions to Your App

-There is no secret sauce.
 An app is only as smart as what it’s taught.
-This app will respond to voice commands and act accordingly based on the intents developeed for it.
-“Intent” is a Google term referring to a combination of voice command and its response.
+There is no secret sauce in here.
+This app will respond to voice commands and act accordingly based on the “Intent”.
+“Intent” is a Google term referring to a combination of voice command and its corresponding response.

-Within one app, developer can create as many intents as they want as long as no intent is stepping on one another’s toes.
+Within an app, developers can create as many intents as they want so long as no intent is stepping on one another’s toes.
 For example, trying to create two separate intents both responding to the same command “what is my favoriate color” would be confusing to begin with.

-Within an intent, developer can decide on the kind of response it needs to give: it can be as simple as having Google Home say something or be more complicated with custom logic.
+Within an intent, developer can decide on the kind of response it needs to provide: it can be as simple as having Google Home say some words or be more complicated with custom logic.

 Use Case 1: Simple Voice Commands and Text Responses